Traveling by motorhome, New Zealand.

 Can I drive in New Zealand with my international licence?

-For renters who have a licence in a language other than English, you may also need to provide an International Driving Permit, which serves as a translation.
-You’ll need to provide the official document — copies are not be accepted.
+For renters who have a licence in a language other than English, there may also be a need to provide an International Driving Permit, which serves as a translation.
+This requires the official document — copies are not be accepted.

 Important Information